-AAMC states that the BWMC application does not show that BWMC will have a sustainable cardiac surgery program, citing the losses projected by BWMC.
-AAMC notes that this is the result of BWMC's revenue model that does not assume, as the AAMC model did in its application, that HSCRC would "permit a cardiac surgery program in Anne Arundel County to increase revenue at a level equivalent to 85% of charges rather than the new 50% variable cost factor for market shift adjustments."
-(DI#28GF, p.
+Citing the losses projected by BWMC, AAMC states that BWMC's application shows that BWMC will not have a sustainable cardiac surgery program.
+AAMC notes that BWMC's revenue model incorrectly assumed that HSCRC would "permit a cardiac surgery program in Anne Arundel County to increase revenue at a level equivalent to 85% of charges" It points out that BWMC should have applied HSCRC's "new 50% variable cost factor for market shift adjustments," as AAMC's model did.
+(DI #28GF, p.
 15).
+AAMC states that BWMC also failed to account for a projected decline in revenue proportional to BWMC's projected reduction in charity care expenses, consistent with HSCRC rules.
+(DI #28GF, p.
+18).

-AAMC also notes that BWMC likely overstated savings at UMMC, pointing out that savings resulting from the expected reduction of two cardiac OR teams at UMMC are not properly attributable to the proposed BWMC project.
+AAMC also notes that BWMC likely overstated savings at UMMC, pointing out that the savings resulting from the expected reduction of two cardiac OR teams at UMMC are not properly attributable to the proposed BWMC project.
 (DI #28GF, p.
 15).
+It also contends that BWMC's project cost should have included the \$5.2 million that AMMC viewed as needed for the replacement of the three ORs necessary to accommodate BWMC's cardiac surgery program.
+In this regard, AAMC suggests that BWMC may have under-projected surgical case times, making the case that additional OR capacity of appropriate size will be needed.
+(DI #28GF, pp. 16-17).

-Regarding BWMC's proposed staffing, AAMC states that BWMC may have overestimated its ability to achieve reductions in personnel expenses, suggesting that BWMC places too much reliance on current UMMC personnel performing "equivalent roles" at BWMC. i.e., a part-time perfusionist director, shared perfusionists among BWMC and two other UMMS programs, obtaining support and training from UMMC cardiac nurses, and contracted coverage with UMMS surgeons.
+AAMC states that BWMC's proposed staffing overestimates its ability to achieve reductions in personnel expenses, suggesting that BWMC places too much reliance on current UMMC personnel performing "equivalent roles" at BWMC.
+It points to BWMC's plans for a part-time perfusionist director, perfusionists shared among BWMC and two other UMMS programs, support and training from UMMC's cardiac nurses, and contracted coverage with UMMS' surgeons.
 (DI #28GF, p.
 16).